Healthy Homes Assessment Te Mata Hills

 Te Mata Hills Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Te Mata Hills and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Te Mata Hills and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate the compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.
+• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of the rental property.

-• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes